PritK99/data-structures-and-algorithms/Graphs/README.md

 Graph: A graph is a pair (V, E), where V is a set of nodes, called vertices, and £ is a collection of pairs of vertices, called edges.

 In the real world, many problems are represented in terms of objects and connections between them.
-For example, in an railway map, we might be interested in questions like: “What’s the fastest way to go from Mumbai to Delhi?” or “What is the cheapest way to go from Mumbai to Delhi”.
+For example, in an railway map, we might be interested in questions like: “What’s the fastest way to go from home to college?” or “What is the cheapest way to go from home to college”.
 Graphs are data structures used for solving these kinds of problems.

 # Representaion